-You do not need to pay federal tax or state (Virginia) tax on any of this money.
-If you’re just worried about if workers’ comp counts as income for taxes, the easy answer is no, it does not.
+You do not need to pay federal tax or Virginia state tax on any of this money.
+If you’re worried about if workers’ compensation counts as income for taxes, the easy answer is no, it does not.

 Workers’ Comp and Programs with Income Limits

-Workers’ comp benefits may count as income for other programs such as SNAP (Supplemental Nutrition Assistance Program, or food stamps) or TANF (Temporary Assistance for Needy Families, or TANF).
+Workers’ comp benefits may count as income for other income-based programs such as SNAP (Supplemental Nutrition Assistance Program, food stamps), or TANF (Temporary Assistance for Needy Families, or TANF).
 Local programs such as food banks may or may not count workers’ comp benefits as income.

-Workers’ compensation benefits are required to be reported on the FAFSA (Free Application for Federal Student Aid, required to get federal student loans) and may affect what federal student aid is offered.
-Workers’ compensation may count as income for other scholarships and grant-based programs.
+Workers’ compensation benefits are required to be reported on the FAFSA (Free Application for Federal Student Aid) which is a form required to get federal student loans.
+Workers’ comp benefits may affect the federal student aid is offered.
+Workers’ compensation may count as income for other scholarships and grant-based programs as well.

-If you are unsure if workers’ comp benefits count as income for the specific requirements of a program, ask the program.
+If you are unsure if workers’ comp benefits count as income for the specific requirements of a program, it is best that you ask the program directly.

 Workers’ Compensation, Social Security, and Income Tax

-If you take Social Security Disability Income (SSDI) after an injury at work and are also getting workers’ comp benefits, the SSDI may be reduced but you may still have to pay income tax on the full amount.
+If you take Social Security Disability Income (SSDI) after an injury at work and are also getting workers’ comp benefits, the SSDI may be reduced.
+You may still have to pay income tax on the full amount.
 Whether or not this happens depends on your specific situation and circumstances.

-If you retire after your work injury and take traditional Social Security, the Social Security benefits will be equivalent to whatever they would normally be and will be taxed as normal.
+If you retire after your work injury and take traditional Social Security, then the Social Security benefits will be equivalent to whatever they would normally be.
+You will also be taxed as normal.
 Your workers’ comp benefits do not affect your regular Social Security at all.